RU-System-Software-and-Security/CovTesting/Table 2/README.md

-﻿# Figure 6 and figure 7
+﻿# Table 2

 ---
-## Quick start
+## Quick Start

 1. Download the dataset from google drive link:                  and put them in the 'data' folder.

-2. Run 'coverage_curve.py' to get the results of coverage metrics change with numbers of adversarial examples (figure 6).
-All results will be stored in 'coverage_result.txt'.
-It will also generate several '.npy' files and store them in 'Q2_original' folder for post-process.
-The excel file we use to generate figure 6 is 'figure 6.xlsx'.
-It includes the results and the figure 6 we got.
-3. Run 'tknp_testing.py' to get the change of TKNP with numbers of inputs (blue line in figure 7).
-The results will be stored in 'testing_coverage_result.txt'.
-It will also generate a 'tknp_all.npy' file in 'Q2_original' folder  for post-process.
-To generate figure 7, we need the results from this step and "TKNP VS. # adversarial examples" related data from step 2 ('cov_tknp.npy' in 'Q2_original' folder, the red line in figure 7).
-The excel file we use to generate figure 7 is 'figure 7.xlsx'.
-It includes the data we use and the figure 7 we got.
+2. We have put [commands](https://github.com/DNNTesting/CovTesting/blob/e60737edce6cc275d2044dbe097f92f28d11f2ac/Table%202/test_example.sh#L25-L34) in 'test_example.sh'.
+Please uncomment the line comment and run 'test_example.sh' to get the corresponding result.
+The results will be stored in 'compare_result.txt'.

+   (We only keep the original Images dataset for CIFAR and SVHN models.
+We re-attack the MNIST models and use the newly generated dataset to do testing.
+So the results of MNIST is slightly different from those shown in our paper.
+But as you can see, the difference is acceptable and it will affect our conclusion.)

+## General Steps:

+1. PGD attack the dataset:

+   We have put [commands](https://github.com/DNNTesting/CovTesting/blob/e60737edce6cc275d2044dbe097f92f28d11f2ac/Table%202/test_example.sh#L7-L22) of PGD attacking in 'test_example.sh'.
+Please uncomment the line comment and run 'test_example.sh' to implement the corresponding PGD attack.
+Attacked dataset will be stored in ('./data/' + args.dataset + '_data/model/' + args.model  + _PGD.npy').

+2. Use DeepHunter to generate test cases: